Markets, still unsettled, lurch between gains and losses

 Other economies also are feeling the heat of sharp price increases, with some central banks already moving to raise interest rates.
 Others are holding off.
 Central banks in Thailand, Indonesia and India opted this week to keep their benchmark rates unchanged.

-Traders now see a nearly 60% chance that the Fed will raise short-term interest rates by half a percentage point at its meeting next month, double the traditional move, according to CME Group.
+Traders now see a 65% chance that the Fed will raise short-term interest rates by half a percentage point at its meeting next month, double the traditional move, according to CME Group.

 The latest report on inflation reached investors who are already parsing the current round of corporate earnings for details on how companies are continuing to deal with pressure from supply chain problems and higher prices.
 Many companies, including Chipotle and Kellogg have raised prices to offset the impact.

-Energy stocks made solid gains as oil prices rose 1.4%.
-Exxon Mobile rose 1.2%.
+Energy stocks made solid gains as oil prices rose 1.8%.
+Exxon Mobil rose 1.1%.
 Those gains were tempered by falling technology stocks.
-Microsoft fell 1%.
+Chipmaker Nvidia fell 3.4%.